denten-books/plain-text/main.md

 It is a commonplace sentiment now that the printing press brought with it the Protestant Reformation [@dittmar, @febvre-martin2010, @mcluhan1962,
 @eisenstein1979].
-Moveable type is responsible for at least a part of that story.
+Movable type is responsible for at least a part of that story.
 The mechanization of print is what turned writing from an autographic into a supremely allographic art.
 The Gutenberg press helped place a copy of the bible into the hands of every ordinary believer.
 That meant also minimizing the role of the priest as a privileged interpreter.
 Without books in hand Martin Luther could not have written "all who are in the church are priests [@luther1957]."
-Moveable type lifted text from rarefied media of leather and parchment.
+Movable type lifted text from rarefied media of leather and parchment.
 But until well into the middle of the 20th century, the printing press remained in the realm of big technology: expensive, centralized, unwieldy, and relatively easy to suppress.
 The liberatory potential of media